srcfl/srcful-documentation/docs/developer/API/mcp.md

 }
 ```

-Remember that after modifing the configuration file the application needs to be restarted.
+**Important:** Restart the application after modifying the configuration file to apply changes.

-## Using MCP with AI Assistants

-Once you've configured MCP, you can use it with query your energy data using natural language.
-The AI will automatically translate your requests into the appropriate GraphQL queries.
+## Implementation

+Once configured, the MCP integration enables:

+- Translation of natural language requests into appropriate GraphQL queries
+- Secure execution of those queries against the Sourceful API
+- Return of formatted results in a conversational context

-## Example Prompts for AI Assistants
+## Example Queries

-Here are some example prompts you can use with an AI assistant that's connected to the Sourceful API via MCP:

 ### Basic Data Retrieval
 ```
 Show me the current solar production for gateway 01233d032a7c838bee.
 ```

 ### Historical Analysis
 ```
-Compare the battery state of charge between May 1th and May 4th, 2025 for gateway 01233d032a7c838bee.
-Show me the data in 1-hour intervals.
+Compare the battery state of charge between May 1 and May 4, 2025 for gateway 01233d032a7c838bee.
+Display data in 1-hour intervals.
 ```

 ### Energy Consumption Patterns
 ```
-Analyse the energy consumption of the DER em-LbRKeSP5xXYCnD2s3fyAXAZ8vW6DbZ8YoiR1C5OZt48O8Moe6nIuVqIpJ from May 1th and May 2th, 2025.
-Try to come to cocuconclusions about the phase power distrubution.
+Analyze the energy consumption of DER em-LbRKeSP5xXYCnD2s3fyAXAZ8vW6DbZ8YoiR1C5OZt48O8Moe6nIuVqIpJ from May 1 to May 2, 2025.
+Provide insights on phase power distribution.
 ```

-## How It Works

-When you send a prompt to an AI assistant with MCP access:
+## Technical Process

+The MCP integration follows this workflow:

-1. The AI interprets your natural language request
+1. The AI interprets natural language requests
-2. It translates your request into a valid GraphQL using a Introspection query for the Sourceful API
+2. Requests are translated into valid GraphQL queries using API introspection
-3. MCP executes the query and returns the data to the AI
+3. MCP securely executes the queries against the Sourceful API endpoint
-4. The AI formats and explains the results in a human-readable way
+4. Results are formatted and presented with appropriate context and explanations

-This process eliminates the need to write complex GraphQL queries yourself and makes your energy data accessible through conversation.
+This streamlined process eliminates technical barriers to accessing your energy data, making it accessible through natural conversation.